Skip navigation

 Housing

-Housing is one of the biggest issues facing people in Wentworth.
+Housing is one of the biggest issues facing Wentworth.

-Rents and house prices are surging, home ownership is falling, and a generation of young people could soon be locked out of home ownership forever.
+Rents and housing costs have surged, and a generation of young people risk being locked out of home ownership.

-The current crisis is the result of decades of failed policy from the major parties in Canberra.
-Taking urgent action to address it has been one of my top priorities.
+This crisis is the result of decades of failed policy from the major parties.
+Taking urgent action has been one of my top priorities.

 Housing